Diangley/Diangley/README.md

-- 👋 Hi, I’m @Diangley
+- 👋 Hi, I’m @Diangl        ey
-- 👀 I’m interested in ...
+- 👀 I’m interested in  aprender novas competências
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  as linguagem  java, python e kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate com pouco conhecimento que ainda possuo
-- 📫 How to reach me ...
+- 📫 How to reach me diangley.silva@gmail.com

 <!---
 Diangley/Diangley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.